makerdao/mips/MIP84/MIP84.md

 ## Motivation

 The Protocol-Owned Vault is a key element of the Endgame Plan that helps achieve real resilience and decentralization by increasing the amount of Dai backed by Staked ETH.
 The Protocol-Owned Vault Emulation is an approach to emulate the outcome of operating a Protocol-Owned Vault, but only using existing features of the Maker Protocol as it exists today.
-This is achieved by using the ability to set a negative lower limit to the surplus buffer in order to emulate a vault with an available debt ceiling, and using the Pause Proxy and dss-kiln to accumulate collateral assets.
+This is achieved by using the ability to set a negative lower limit to the surplus buffer in order to emulate a vault with an available debt ceiling, and using the Pause Proxy and DssKiln to accumulate collateral assets.

 ## Specification / Proposal Details

 ### MIP84c1: Protocol-Owned Vault Emulation Definitions

 This MIP will activate the Protocol-Owned Vault Emulation (POVE).
 It is an approach to emulate the outcome of operating a Protocol-Owned Vault, but only using existing features of the Maker Protocol as it exists today.
-This is achieved by using the ability to set a negative lower limit to the surplus buffer in order to emulate a vault with an available debt ceiling, and using the Pause Proxy and dss-kiln to accumulate collateral assets.
+This is achieved by using the ability to set a negative lower limit to the surplus buffer in order to emulate a vault with an available debt ceiling, and using the Pause Proxy and DssKiln to accumulate collateral assets.

 **Protocol-Owned Vault Emulation Collateral (POVEC)** is any Lido Staked ETH, EtherDai or Dai held in the Pause Proxy.
 It is used to calculate the amount of Dai that Maker can use to accumulate more POVEC.